mmagyar/declarapi/integrationTests/TEST_SCENARIOS.md

 ### DELETE
 - *DONE* Delete one by id, make sure only that one is removed
-- Delete many by id, make sure only the listed ones are removed
+- *DONE* Delete many by id, make sure only the listed ones are removed
-- Delete all by id, make sure that no records remain
+- *DONE* Delete all by id, make sure that no records remain

 With Authentication (just permissions, no userID field)